-Su \emph{et al.} also propose to integrate the mid-level human attributes into person re-identification framework in \cite{su2016deepAttributesREID}.
-They train the attribute model in semi-supervised manner and mainly contain three stages, as shown in Figure \ref{Application-REID2}.
+Su \emph{et al.} also propose to integrate the mid-level human attributes into the person re-identification framework in \cite{su2016deepAttributesREID}.
+They train the attribute model in a semi-supervised manner and mainly contain three stages, as shown in Figure \ref{Application-REID2}.
 They first pre-train the deep CNN on an independent attribute dataset, then, fine-tuned on another dataset only annotated with person IDs.
-After that, they estimate attribute labels for target dataset using the updated deep CNN model.
-They can achieve good results on multiple person re-ID datasets using the deep attributes with simple Cosine distance.
+After that, they estimate attribute labels for the target dataset using the updated deep CNN model.
+They can achieve good results on multiple-person re-ID datasets using deep attributes with simple Cosine distance.
 Sameh Khamis \emph{et al.} \cite{khamis2014jointAttributeREID} propose to integrate a semantic aspect into regular appearance-based methods.
 They jointly learn a discriminative projection to a joint appearance-attribute subspace, which could effectively leverage the interaction between attributes and appearance for matching.
 Li \emph{et al.} also present a comprehensive study on clothing attributes assisted person re-ID in \cite{li2015clothingAttributesREID}.
 They first extract the body parts and their local features to alleviate the pose-misalignment issues.
-Then, they propose a latent SVM based person re-ID approach to model the relations between low-level part features, middle-level clothing attributes and high-level re-ID labels of person pairs.
-They treat the clothing attributes as real-value variables instead of using them as discrete variables to obtain better person re-ID performance.
+Then, they propose a latent SVM-based person re-ID approach to model the relations between low-level part features, middle-level clothing attributes, and high-level re-ID labels of person pairs.
+They treat the clothing attributes as real-value variables instead of using them as discrete variables to obtain better person-ID performance.